 In the two years that followed, Afellay’s career began to take a downward turn.
 It was decided by Barcelona that he was to be loaned out, spending a season with Schalke in the Bundesliga before returning for a season, where he made 2 appearances in all competitions, and then being sent out on loan to Greek side Olympiacos.
 Following his spell in Greece, Afellay was released from his contract at Barcelona and would join Premier League club Stoke City on a free transfer.

 Afellay’s story is a cautionary tale but also a sad one.
 After being tipped for greatness, fitness and injury problems heartbreakingly meant that Afellay failed to achieve what he could have.
-At the age of 32 now, it is clear that Afellay will not be getting any less injury prone and we can only hope that he finds a new club and has some good luck to see out a few more seasons before hanging up his boots.
+At the age of 34 now, it is clear that Afellay will not be getting any less injury prone and we can only hope that he finds a new club to see out one last season before hanging up his boots.